Slideshow: Diabetes Complications: Eye Problems and Blindness

 Treatment -- Laser Surgery

 Retinopathy can be detected during thorough eye exams.
 A special type of angiogram uses dye to find leaking blood vessels.
 Early stages of diabetic retinopathy often can be treated with laser surgery called photocoagulation.
 The laser seals the blood vessels in order to stop them from leaking and growing.
 The procedure can't restore lost vision.
-Combined with followup care, however, surgery can lower your chances of blindness by as much as 90%.
+Combined with follow up care, however, surgery can lower your chances of blindness by as much as 95%.

 Treatment -- Vitrectomy

-In advanced stages of diabetic retinopathy -- if the retina has detached or a lot of blood has leaked into your eye -- your doctor may suggest vitrectomy.
+In advanced stages of diabetic retinopathy -- if the retina has detached or a lot of blood has leaked into the eye -- your doctor may suggest vitrectomy.
 This surgical treatment removes scar tissue, blood, and cloudy fluid from inside the eye.
-Vitrectomy can improve your vision, especially if it's done before the disease has progressed very far.
+Vitrectomy can often improve vision, especially if it's done before the disease has progressed very far.